simmonssong/old_simmonssong.github.io/README.md

 ## Education

-Ph.D. of Computer Science and Engineering, The Chinese University of Hong Kong. &ensp; `09.2018 - present`
+Ph.D. of Computer Science and Engineering, The Chinese University of Hong Kong. &emsp; `08.2021 - present`

-M.Eng. of Control Engineering, Tsinghua University. &ensp; `09.2018 - 06.2021`
+M.Eng. of Control Engineering, Tsinghua University. &emsp; `09.2018 - 06.2021`

-B.Eng. of Software Engineering, Harbin Insitute of Technology at Weihai. &ensp; `09.2014 - 06.2018`
+B.Eng. of Software Engineering, Harbin Insitute of Technology at Weihai. &emsp; `09.2014 - 06.2018`

 ## Publications